elektronika-ba/ctrl-server/README.md

 3. In command prompt, open directory where this file is located and enter: "npm install ."
 4. Start server with command: "node server.js" (if you have MySQL password set, edit the "/js/configuration/configuration.js" file!
 5. Get putty.exe terminal and connect to "localhost" at port "8000" for Base, or port "9000" for Client.
-6. You will have no idea what to do next because I am still writing the documentation and manuals.
+6. Take look at the documentation which is now available in PDF.

-Documentation is under development as well as other things.
-If you would like to get involved contact me at trax at elektronika dot ba (www.elektronika.ba).
+If you would like to get involved in development/testing contact me at trax at elektronika dot ba (www.elektronika.ba).

 Official page where this server will be located is www.ctrl.ba